Indian martial arts: Weapons and arts

 The duel with bow and arrows is considered the noblest, fighting with the spear ranks next, while fighting with the sword is considered unrefined, and wrestling is classed as the meanest or worst form of fighting.
-Only a Brahmins could be an acharya (teacher) of sastravidya, Kshatriya and vaishya should learn from the Acharya, while a shudra could not take a teacher, left to “fight of his own in danger”.
+Only a Brahmin could be an acharya (teacher) of sastravidya, Kshatriya and vaishya should learn from the Acharya, while a shudra could not take a teacher, left to "fight of his own in danger".

 Over time, weaponry evolved and India became famous for its flexible wootz steel.
 The most commonly taught weapons in the Indian martial arts today are types of swords, daggers, spears, staves, cudgels, and maces.

 Weapons are linked to several superstitions and cultural beliefs in the Indian subcontinent.
 Drawing a weapon without reason is forbidden and considered by Hindus to be disrespectful to the goddess Chandika.
 Thus the saying that a sword cannot be sheathed until it has drawn blood.
 It was a mother's duty to tie a warrior's sword around his waist before war or a duel.
 In addition, she would cut her finger with the sword and make a tilak on his head from a drop of her blood.
 Weapons themselves were also anointed with tilak, most often from the blood of a freshly-decapitated goat (chatanga).
 Other taboos include looking at one's reflection in the blade, telling the price or source of acquisition, throwing it on the ground or using it for domestic purposes.

 Swordsmanship (Khadgavidya)

-Nakula and Sahadeva are said to be skilled swordsmen in Mahabharata.
+Nakula and Sahadeva are said to be skilled swordsmen in the Mahabharata.
 Sword-fighting is one of the common Indian fighting arts.
 Varieties include the curved single-edge sword, the straight double-edge sword, the two-handed longsword, the gauntlet-sword, and the urumi or flexible sword.
 Techniques differ from one state to another but all make extensive use of circular movements, often circling the weapon around the user's head.
 The flexible nature and lightweight of Indian swords allows for speed but provides little defensive ability, so that the swordsman must instead rely on body maneuvers to dodge attacks.
 Entire systems exist focusing on drawing the sword out of the opponent's body.
 Stances and forms traditionally made up the early training before students progress to free sparring with sticks to simulate swords in an exercise called gatka, although this term is more often used in English when referring to the Panjabi-Sikh fighting style.
 A common way to practice precision-cutting is to slice cloves or lemons, eventually doing so while blindfolded.
 Pairing two swords of equal length, though considered impractical in some parts of the world, is common and was considered highly advantageous in the Indian subcontinent.